x8rr/Classplay-Deployment/.github/ISSUE_TEMPLATE/request-a-game.md

 ---
 name: request a game
 about: Suggest a game for the site
-title: '[GAME REQUEST] [Add ...]'
+title: "[GAME REQUEST] [Add ...]"
-labels: 'priority'
+labels: ''
-assignees: 'cobblesteve01'
+assignees: cobblesteve01

 ---

 ### **what game do you want to be added?**